World Ocean Day is almost here! On June 8th, we will be joining thousands around the globe in the growing movement to promote oceanic conservation.

 LOOK FOR THE BADGE

 A few organizations are already fighting for change and most restaurants will proudly proclaim their association with these institutions.
-For us, we utilize the resources and information of the Monterey Bay Aquarium Seafood Watch program, as well as the James Beard Foundation’s Smart Catch advisory.
+For us, we utilize the resources and information of the Monterey Bay Aquarium Seafood Watch program.
+We also refer to the James Beard Foundation’s Smart Catch advisory, which recently named The Lobster Trap a Leader in sustainable seafood efforts.

 This has a double benefit.
 Not only does this allow us to minimize our impact and burden on the ocean; but it also ensures our guests receive nothing but the highest quality product available.